-TAKE the weight of the currants in sugar, prick out the seeds; take to a pound of sugar half a jack of water, let it melt, then put in your berries and let them do very leisurely, skim them, and take them up, let the syrup boil, then put them on again, and when they are clear, and the syrup thick enough, take them off, and when they are cold put them up in glasses,
+TAKE the weight of the currants in fugar, prick out the feeds; to a pound of fugar put half a jack of water, let it melt, then put in your berries and let them do very leifurely, skim them, and take them up, let the syrup boil, then put them on again, and when they are clear, and the syrup thick enough, take them off, and when they are cold put them up in glasses.

-To preserve raspberries.
+To preserve Rasberries.

-TAKE of the raspberries that are not too ripe, and take the weight of them in sugar, wet your sugar with a little water, and put in your berries, and let them boil softly, take heed of breaking them; when they are clear, take them up, and boil the syrup till it be thick enough, then put them in again, and when they are cold put them up in glasses.
+PROVIDE rasberries that are not too ripe, and take their weight in sugar, wet your sugar with a little water, and put in your berries, and let them boil softly, taking care not to break them; when they are clear, take them up, and boil the syrup till it is thick enough, then put them in again, and when they are cold put them up in glasses.

-To make biscuit bread.
+To make Biscuit Bread.

-TAKE half a pound of very fine wheat flour, and as much fugar finely fierced, and dry them very well before the fire, dry the flour more than the fugar; then take four new laid eggs, take out the ftrains, then swing them very well, then put the fugar in, and swing it well with the eggs, then put the flour in it, and beat all together half an hour at the least; put in some annifeces, or carraway seeds, and rub the plates with butter, and set them into the oven.
+DRY half a pound of very fine wheat flour, and as much fugar finely fierced before the fire, dry the flour more than the fugar; then take four new laid eggs, take out the strains, then swing them very well, then put the sugar in, and swing it well with the eggs, then put the flour in it, and beat all together half an hour at the least; put in some anniseeds, or carraway seeds, and rub the plates with butter, and set them into the oven.

-To candy angelica.
+To Candy Angelica.

-TAKE it in April, boil it in water till it be tender; then take it up and drain it from the water very well, then scrape the outside of it, and dry it in a clean cloth, and lay it in the syrup, and let it lie in three or four days, and cover it close: the syrup must be strong of sugar, and keep it hot a good while, and let it not boil; after it is heated a good while, lay it upon a pyeplate, and so let it dry, keep it near the sire lest it dissolve.
+TAKE your angelica in April, boil it in water till it is tender; then take it up and drain it from the water very well, then scrape the outside of it, and dry it in a clean cloth, and lay it in the syrup, and let it lie in three or sour days, and cover it close: the syrup must be strong of sugar, and keep it hot a good while, and let it not boil; after it is heated a good while, lay it upon a pye plate, and so let it dry, keep it near the sire less it dissolve.

-To preserve cherries.
+To preserve Cherries.

-TAKE their weight in sugar before you stone them; when stoned, make your tyrup, then put in your cherries, let them boil slowly at the first, till they be thoroughly warmed, then boil them as fast as you can; when they are boiled clear, put in the jelly, with almost the weight in sugar; strew the source on the cherries, for the colouring you must be ruled by your eye; to a pound of sugar put a jack of water, strew your sugar on them before they boil, and put in the juice of currants soon after they boil.
+Take the weight of your cherries in fugar before you stong them; when stoned, make your fyrup, then put in your cherries, let them boil slowly at the first, till they are thoroughly warmed, then boil them as fast as you can; when they are boiled clear, put in the jelly, with almost the weight in sugar; strew the sugar on the the cherries, for the colouring you must be ruled by your eye; to a pound of sugar put a jack of water, strew your sugar on them before they boil, and put in the juice of currants soon after they boil.

-To dry pear plambs.
+To dry Pear Plumbs.

-TAKE two pounds of pear plumbs to one pound of sugar; stone them, and fill them every one with sugar; lay them in an earthen pot, put to them as much water as will prevent burning them; then set them in an oven after bread is drawn, let them stand till they be tender, then put them into a sieve to drain well from the syrup, then set them in an oven again, until they be a little dry; then smooth the skins as well as you can, and so fill them; then set them in the oven again to harden,; then wash them in water scalding hot, and dry them very well, then put them in the oven again very cool to blue them, put them between two powter dishes, and set them in the oven.
+To two pounds of pear plumbs put one pound of sugar; stone the plumbs, and fill them every one with sugar; lay them in an earthen pot, put to them as much water as will prevent burning them; then set them in an oven after bread is drawn, let them stand till they are tender, then put them into a seve to drain well from the syrup, then set them in an oven again, untill they be a little dry; then smooth the skins as well as you can, and so fill them; then set them in the oven again to harden; then wash them in water scalding hot, and dry them very well, then put them in the oven very cool to blue them, put them between two pewter dishes, and set them in the oven.